 - Assessment and Treatment of Cognitive-Communicative Disorders

-Your graduate program will also include a clinical practicum, which could consist of as many as 400-hours of pre-professional experience designed to prepare you for your upcoming clinical fellowship.
+Your graduate program will also include a clinical practicum, which consists of about 400-hours of pre-professional experience designed to prepare you for your upcoming clinical fellowship.
 A licensed SLP must supervise your practicum.

 Step 2.
 Gain Professional Experience Through a Clinical Fellowship Program

-After graduating from your master’s program, you would begin your clinical fellowship, which must include at least 36 weeks of paid, full-time work in a school, hospital, long-term care facility, rehabilitation clinic or other setting in which SLP services are routinely offered.
+After graduating from your master’s program, you’ll begin your clinical fellowship, which must include at least 36 weeks of paid, full-time work in a school, hospital, long-term care facility, rehabilitation clinic, or other setting in which SLP services are routinely offered.

-It is up to you to secure your own fellowship with an employer interested in taking on a new graduate as a fellow.
+It is up to you to secure your own fellowship with an employer interested in taking you on as a fellow.
 Your fellowship can lead to long-term, full-time employment.

-The post-graduate fellowship is your opportunity to get your career started working in an area of practice that most interests you, whether this means working with newborns with swallowing and feeding disorders in a neonatal intensive care unit, or elderly stroke victims in a rehabilitation clinic.
+The post-graduate fellowship is your opportunity to get your career started working in an area of practice that most interests you, whether this means working with newborns with swallowing and feeding disorders in a neonatal intensive care unit or with elderly stroke victims in a rehabilitation clinic.

 Some of the employers in Washington State through which you may pursue a clinical fellowship include: